dwf/rescued-scipy-wiki/PyLabAwaits.rst

 * Convert XML vector field specifications for ODEs/DDEs automatically using `VFGEN <http://www.warrenweckesser.net/vfgen/>`_ -- to use with PyDSTool or Scipy integrators.

-See also NumPyProConPage_ and NumPyProConDiscussion_.
+See also NumPyProConPage and NumPyProConDiscussion.

 .. ############################################################################